pulumi/docs/reference/troubleshooting.md

 recommend joining our [Pulumi Community Slack](https://slack.pulumi.io/) and sharing your problem if you experience this error message.

-### Quick Summary
+#### Quick Summary

 If you see an I/O error after "post-step event returned an error", you can safely re-start your update.
 If you see "after mutation of snapshot", you have hit a bug in Pulumi.
-You will likely need to do some [manual intervention to repair your stack](#editing-your-deployment).
+You will possibly need to do some [manual intervention to repair your stack](#editing-your-deployment).

-## <a name="interrupted-update-recovery"></a> Recovering from an interrupted update
+## Recovering from an interrupted update {#interrupted-update-recovery}

 If the Pulumi CLI is interrupted when performing a deployment, you may see an error message that looks something like this on your next update: